blakemcbride/Build/README.md

 3. Some build systems, such as *ant* and *maven* are bound to XML.
 While this may have been cool when the world was XML crazy, XML is not a language and has many shortcomings that I will not enumerate.
-While other build systems, such as *make*, have a few. minor, language constructs and corresponding flexibilities and power, they lack the backing and power of a real language thus making the expression of complex procedures difficult.
+While other build systems, such as *make*, have a few, minor, language constructs and corresponding flexibilities and power, they lack the backing and power of a real language thus making the expression of complex procedures difficult.